Garrett Cooper Player Props: Marlins vs. Braves

 - Cooper has two doubles, a triple, three home runs and four walks while hitting .272.

-- Cooper has picked up a hit in 17 of 24 games this year, with multiple hits five times.
+- Cooper has reached base via a hit in 17 games this season (of 24 played), and had multiple hits in five of those games.

-- Cooper has had an RBI in eight games this year (33.3%), including four multi-RBI outings (16.7%).
+- Cooper has an RBI in eight of 24 games this year, with multiple RBI in four of them.
 He has also driven in three or more of his team's runs in one contest.

-- In four of 24 games this year, he has scored, including multiple runs once.
+- In four of 24 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.